"My daughter's recent hospital stay"

 However there is no denying that a busy hospital ward is very challenging for autistic children, and I appreciate there are many aspects that cannot be changed.
 Whilst our daughter is now physically well again, the whole experience appears to have caused her some trauma and when we recently took her on holiday she stopped speaking 😒

-Response from Catherine Halliday, Senior Charge Nurse, Surgery, Royal Hospital for Children and Young People, NHS Lothian about a year and a half ago
+Response from Catherine Halliday, Senior Charge Nurse, Surgery, Royal Hospital for Children and Young People, NHS Lothian nearly 2 years ago

 We are preparing to make a change